 Regardless of the cause of excessive hydration, fluid intake should generally be restricted (but only as per medical advice).

-Drinking less than a liter of fluid a day usually results in improvement within a few days.
+Drinking less than a liter of fluid a day usually improves within a few days.
 Excessive hydration occurs with excess blood volume due to heart, liver, or kidney disease; it is also helpful to restrict sodium intake, as sodium causes water retention.

 Medications that tend to cause excessive hydration are discontinued.
 Sometimes a doctor prescribes diuretics to increase the excretion of sodium and water in the urine.

-Other medications can also increase water excretion and sometimes treat excessive hydration when blood volume is average.
-Typically, these medications are used when a person is hospitalized and can be closely monitored.
+Other medications can increase water excretion and sometimes treat excessive hydration when blood volume is average.
+Typically, these medications are used when hospitalized and can be closely monitored.

-You have to take water when you are thirsty but not beyond the capabilities of the human body.
+You have to take water when you are thirsty but not beyond the human body’s capabilities.
 Isotonic drinks are a good option for long-duration exercises: they replenish the levels of sodium and other electrolytes lost during exertion.